ElPumpo/TinyNvidiaUpdateChecker/README.md

 ### .NET Desktop Runtime 8

-If TNUC does not run or closes after a split second then you did not install this runtime properly.
+If TNUC does not run or close after a split second then you did not install this runtime properly.

-There is two ways you can install it.
+There are two ways you can install it.
 The easiest and first way is with a privileged command prompt.

 `winget install Microsoft.DotNet.DesktopRuntime.8 --architecture x86`